TypeRocket/docs/v5/conditional-fields.md

     ->when('<<company_open');
 ```

 You can use subfield selector `<` to access main level fields from within repeater, matrix, and builder fields.
-For example, when using a repeater you must go back two levels by prefixing with `<<` (go back two subfields). the first level is the element index `1738502764832` so dive one level with the first `<` and the next is the field name `advantages` so dive one more level with `<`.
-Finally, access the field with `use_descriptions`.
-So, the "when" lookup target is `<<use_descriptions`.
+For example:

 ```php
 echo $form->toggle('Use Descriptions');